bbottema/simple-java-mail/02_CLI_DAEMON_IMPROVEMENT_PLAN/phase-5-release/17-write-cli-daemon-migration-and-operations-docs.md

 - Speak directly to the CLI user or operator.
 - Use plain language and copyable commands.
-- Distinguish portable on-demand acquisition from explicitly enabled systemd supervision and future Homebrew integration.
+- Distinguish portable on-demand acquisition from explicitly enabled systemd supervision and the service-free Homebrew package.
 - State scope and effect before commands that enable a service or install files outside the CLI directory.
 - Do not imply delivery was unsuccessful merely because the client lost the response.
 - Do not call the process a queue or claim exactly-once delivery.